dojo/docs/developer/design/loader.rst

   define(/*<uid>*/, {
     names:
       // (array of strings) the list of names given by the scope map associated with the
-      // particular instance of dojo that owns the reference module
+      // particular instance of dojo referenced by the reference module

     def:
 	  function(/* names as described above */) {